sticken88/custom-STL/README.md

 In this way I hope to refresh my knowledge of the library, improve my C++ knowledge and strenghten my coding skills other than refresh my algorithms and data structures knowledge.

+## Dependencies
+Doxygen is used to generate the documentation.
+Install it with `sudo apt-get install doxygen`.